What are spermicides?

 How do they work?

 Spermicides are applied deep into the vagina, close to the cervix, before sex to prevent sperm from entering the uterus.
 After sex, sperm normally swim up the vagina, through the cervix and into the uterus and then up the fallopian tubes.
 It takes one to 2 hours for sperm to reach the ends of the fallopian tubes.
 The sperm usually meet the egg in the outer one-third of the fallopian tube.
 However, the spermicide blocks the uterus and also immobilises sperm so they can't swim, thus preventing them from reaching the egg in the fallopian tube.

 The chemical most commonly used in spermicides is called nonoxynol-9.

 Spermicides are not considered an effective form of contraception on their own, but they can be used in conjunction with a barrier method of contraception such as condoms, diaphragms and cervical caps.

-If used as the only form of contraception, up to a quarter of women may become pregnant within a year.
+If spermicides are used as the only form of contraception, up to 28 per cent of women may become pregnant within a year.

 Some of the advantages of spermicides are that they: